ashleygwilliams/portfolio/README.md

 #portfolio
-this is a simple sinatra app to help me organize my projects, events, and writing and then display it to the world.
+this is a simple sinatra app to help me organize my projects, events, and writing and then display 'em to the world.

 ##up and running
 if for some god foresaken reason you would like to have a local copy of this, follow these instructions to get up and running.